 Workshop Component with IDR Notebooks: 25-30min

 The students go into individualized daily reading.
 During this time students are engaged in self or teacher-selected texts at their independent level.
 They use this time to practice the skill that was taught during the teaching point.
-This looks differently every day for every student.
+This looks different every day for every student.
 During IDR students are working on reading goals and a variety of strategies, while the teacher holds individualized reading conferences, meets with small groups of students for guided reading, one-on-one strategy lessons, or book clubs.
 Some students are doing Partner Assisted Learning Strategies (PALS) with a partner or having small group discussions.
 Every student will be trained on PALS and take part in peer reading to build fluency and confidence.
 There are also anchor activities that students can work on if they are in a position of having to wait for their partner or me.
 For example, a student might forget to bring a book or one student might have completed the novel sooner than their partner.
 During goal setting, we select an anchor activity that is most valuable to their growth.

 Students are required to have their IDR notebook with them so they can: